Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

  ![Screenshot 2024-09-20 at 1 02 52 AM](https://github.com/user-attachments/assets/3c22777e-4188-4509-9642-bff1b7bbdd2e)

 - **Insights:**
+Highest Order Counts:
+William Brown has the highest number of orders with 37 orders.
+John Leo and Matt Abelman both have 34 orders.
+Paul Post and Chloris Katsenstein each have 32 orders.
+Edward Hooks and Jonathan Doherty have 31 orders.

+Lower Order Counts:
+Many customers have 2 to 3 orders, including Pauline Chand, Paul Knutson, Ritsa Hightower, and Tim Taslimi.
+Several customers have made only 1 order, such as Carl Jackson, Jocasta Rupert, Lela Donovan, and Ricardo Emerson.
+These insights show a range of customer engagement, from highly frequent buyers like William Brown to those with just a few purchases.

 5.Which products have an average discount greater than 50%, and how are they ranked by their average discount?

 ![Query_5](https://github.com/user-attachments/assets/410e2355-c160-4b9e-9e33-840d06d8ca91)